-Is Investing in Stocks for You?
+Is Buying Stocks Right for You?

 A share of stock is a piece of ownership in a given company.
 When a company “goes public,” it sells off shares of ownership to investors as a way to get initial capital to grow its business; then, investors take over and start trading shares of that stock among themselves.
 When stock is traded on the stock market, the price of a stock at any given time is determined by what price is being asked, and what other investors are willing to pay.

 Your stock investment strategy will differ depending on your investment goals and the overall size of your portfolio.
 Most financial advisors recommend maintaining a good diversification (i.e. variety) of stocks to reduce risk.

 Christine McHugh, a Colorado-based financial advisor, recommends having a portfolio of at least $100,000 before turning your attention to individual stocks, which many experts say should comprise no more than ten percent of your total investment portfolio.
 She advises those of us with less than $100,000 in our portfolio to invest in the stock market primarily through mutual funds and other vehicles that offer instant diversification.

 But what about those of us who don’t have a $100,000 portfolio but want to be part of the growth of a company we find exciting?
 In that case, most advisors say go ahead and make an investment, just know what you’re getting into.